hackintoday/R-Drugs-and-Sex-NHANES-Data-Analysis/README.md

 # 650-group-project

-Model Selection for NHANES 2009-2014 survey data in regards to drug use and sexual activity.
+Multiple Linear Regression Model Selection for NHANES 2009-2014 survey data in regards to drug use and sexual activity.